-From this humble beginning in 1869, grew Brother Martin High School with an enrollment of over 1200 and over 14,000 alumni worldwide.
+From these humble beginnings in 1869, grew Brother Martin High School with an enrollment of over 1,100 and over 14,000 alumni worldwide.

-Membership in the Society of 1869 is offered to all those who share this commitment, who endorse Brother Martin High School’s mission, and who, like those Brothers in 1869 and those who followed, affirm that commitment by means of a planned gift.
+Membership in the Society of 1869 is offered to all those who share a commitment to the mission of Brother Martin High School and to the traditions of the Brothers of the Sacred Heart.

 To become enrolled in the Society of 1869, an individual simply informs the Advancement Office that Brother Martin High School has been included in his or her estate plans.